Edward Maynard

-Edward Maynard (April 26, 1813 – May 4, 1891) was an American firearms inventor, most famous for his breechloading rifle design.
+Edward Maynard (April 26, 1813 – May 4, 1891) was an American dentist and firearms inventor, most famous for his breechloading rifle design.

 History

 Edward Maynard was born in Madison, New York, on April 26, 1813.
 In 1831 he entered the United States Military Academy at West Point but resigned after only a semester due to ill health and became a dentist in 1835.

 Maynard continued to practice dentistry for the rest of his life, becoming one of the most prominent dentists in the United States.
 Practicing in Baltimore and Washington, D.C., his clientele included the country's political elite, including Congressmen and Presidents, and it is reported that he was offered but declined the position of Imperial Dentist to Tsar Nicholas I. In 1857 he became professor of theory and practice in Baltimore College of Dental Surgery.

 Maynard had two wives; his first was Sophia Ellen Doty (born 1826, and to which all of his known children were born) and Nellie Long (born 1845).
-Maynard's son, George Willoughby Maynard, was born in Washington, D. C. on March 5, 1843, and became a successful artist.
+Maynard's son, George Willoughby Maynard, was born in Washington, D.C., on March 5, 1843, and became a successful artist.
 His other children included John (born 1855), Ellen (born 1858), Josephine (born 1860), Marie (born 1852), Virginia (born 1854), and Edna (born 1870).

 In 1845 Maynard patented the first of 23 firearms-related patents he was awarded during his life.

 In 1888 he held the chair of Dental Theory and Practice at the National university in Washington.
 He died in Washington on May 4, 1891, and was buried in the Congressional Cemetery.